bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 My implementation can achieve 1.94 bits/pixel (i.e. on average a pixel uses 1.94 bits to represent it) vs. other implementations of 1.4 or less.
 Very unimpressive if you ask me.
 I wasn't really able to get close to the implementation in [1].
-Didn't really try to hard to make it work but I was hoping that I would be able to at least beat the standard compressors (`bz2` and `gzip`), unfortunately that didn't happen either.
+Didn't really try too hard to make it work but I was hoping that I would be able to at least beat the standard compressors (`bz2` and `gzip`), unfortunately that didn't happen either.